lauzingaretti/DeepGP/README.md

-Genomic Selection is the breeding strategy consisting in predicting complex traits using genomic-wide genetic markers and it is standard in many animal append plant breeding schemes.
+Genomic Selection is the breeding strategy consisting in predicting complex traits using genomic-wide genetic markers and it is standard in many animal and plant breeding schemes.
 Its powerful predictive ability makes DL a suitable tool for prediction problems.
 Here, we deliver a tool to predicting complex traits